sirugh/json2html-poc/docs/json2html-overlay-guide.md

 ---

+## Considerations

+- The setup in this POC is not scalable because every preview and publish will hit the API separately.
+- A real setup would require a system which invokes preview or publish on commerce data change.

+---

 ## Prerequisites

 - **AEM Admin API token** — needed for both Config Service and json2html configuration.
 Obtain from your AEM admin or the [login page](https://admin.hlx.page/login).